christophelc/docGenerator/README.md

 repo2/
  - module3 (calling module1)

 We should see in the documentation generated that module1 and module3 are linked.
-We should be able to navigate from module3 to module1 to quickly see its api documentation generated during the first step.

-3 - Take into account version number
+Then generate an html file from which we should be able to navigate from module3 to module1 to quickly browse the structure of the project.